 What role do you play in our project?

-How do we express your style?
+How does Home Frosting express your style?

 We dig deep before we start because we want to get to know you on a deep and intimate level.
 To get there, we set up meetings with the intention of establishing direction through inspirational elements.
 In those meetings we ask lots of questions and listen hard to your answers – because your answers tell us who you are, and what you care about.
 Your answers tell us what you love, what’s sentimental to you, and what you want to express about yourself.
 After we get to know you, and through detailed consideration, we integrate images that communicate our ideas into a new vision for your home.